hariniavula/hariniavula/README.md

 -->

 ## Hi there 👋 I'm Harini Avula!
 👩‍💻 I am a second-year student at Northeastern University in Boston, MA.
-I'm passionate about developing innovative solutions at the intersection of technology and data.
+I'm passionate about developing innovative solutions at the intersection of technology, design, and data.

 ### 🚀 About Me
 ___
-- 🎓 Pursuing a B.S. in Computer Science & Economics
+- 🎓 Pursuing a B.S. in Computer Science & Economics with a Minor in Interaction Design
 - 💻 Currently working as a Automation Software Developer Citizens
 - 🔭 Completed various projects, including designing web interfaces, data analysis, software development, and AI-powered applications